Written by Michael VanDerLaan

 Using a soft bristled brush with soap and water will take off all but the worst rust spots - and it won’t do any unnecessary damage to the golf clubs.

 If the soft bristled brush doesn't get all the rust off, I like to use fine steel wool.
-When you use fine, or even ultra fine steel wool, it almost works like a polish, not only removing the rust, but leaving a nice shiny golf club.
+When you use fine, or even ultra fine steel wool, it almost works like a metal polish, not only removing the rust, but leaving a nice shiny golf club.

 Soap and water is great for more than just taking the rust off, too.
 While you’ve got the materials out, you might as well clean your golf grips, spot clean your golf shoes, and give your hat a refresh.
 You’ll be the best looking player at the course the next time you head out!